ssube/zombie-game/README.md

 ### Menus and UI

 - Main menu, pause menu, settings menu
-- Loading screen with gameplay hints
+- Loading screen with gameplay hints that fade in/out
 - Game over screen
 - Player health bar synced on start
-- Current weapon and ammo display (hidden for melee)
+- Current weapon and ammo display (hidden for melee, shows durability for melee)
 - Current objective in HUD
 - Debug menu with framerate display
-- Cheats menu
+- Cheats menu with no-clip mode (god mode and no aggro planned)
 - Inventory menu with double-click to use
 - Objectives menu with active objective switching
-- Exit confirmation with time since last save
+- Exit confirmation with natural duration format since last save
 - New save name prompts and overwrite confirmation
 - Saves sorted by date
+- Shader toggle in pause menu

 ### Save System